kouroshparsa/parallel_sync/README.md

 - You can specify retries in case you have a bad connection
 - It can handle large files

+In most of the examples below, you can specify `parallelism` and `tries` which allow you to parallelize tasks and retry upon failure.
+By default `parallelism` is set to 10 workers.

 Upstream Example:
 ```
 from parallel_sync import rsync